-- Cook sweet potato in microwave, approximately 5-8 minutes.
+- Cook sweet potato in the microwave, for approximately 5-8 minutes.
 Turn over halfway.

-- Cook cauliflower florets in the microwave, covered, approximately 4 minutes.
-Allow to cool.
+- Cook cauliflower florets in the microwave, covered, for approximately 4 minutes.
+Allow cooling.

-- Add chickpeas, cauliflower florets, and spinach to food processor and pulse to combine well.
+- Add chickpeas, cauliflower florets, and spinach to a food processor and pulse to combine well.

 - Add mashed sweet potato and all the spices and lemon juice.
 Pulse a few times to combine.

-- Add in flour and bread crumbs to sweet potato mixture, and use a spatula to combine well.
-Mixture will be wet/sticky.
+- Add flour and bread crumbs to the sweet potato mixture, and use a spatula to combine well.
+The mixture will be wet/sticky.

 - Refrigerate burgers for 30 minutes to firm up, if needed.